jamestmartin/desert-of-the-surreal/conjectures/realizability.md

 TODO: Explain `→` in dual intuitionistic logic, and the new connective, `/`, in intuitionistic logic.
 Is it boring and equivalent to `¬(¬A ⅋ B)`, or is it an exciting way to describe an analog to that type which constitutes actual evidence rather than mere evidence?

+### Structural Basic Type Theory
+TODO: This is a stub.

+In basic type theory, both the left-hand side and the right-hand side of entailment correspond with (co)terms.
+`x : A ⊢ Δ` is a coterm, whereas `Γ ⊢ x : A` is a term.
+Both represent actual evidence.
+Both have canonical forms corresponding with their canonical forms in (dual) intuitionistic type theory.

+`¬A` still represents mere evidence, but interestingly enough, there are two inequivalent negations:
+`A → ⊥`, intuitionistic negation, and `1 / A`, dual intuitionistic negation.
+Due to handedness of the implications, intuitionistic negation tends to have semantics on the right-hand side whereas dual intuitionistic negation has semantics on the left-hand side, where they respectively represent mere non-existence, and mere existence.

+Connectives are diminished in strength relative to their (dual) intuitionistic counterparts.

+Basic type theory is very weak, but it is interesting because of its compatibility with both intuitionistic and dual intuitionistic type theory.

+### Classical Linear Type Theory
+TODO: This is very incomplete and in dire need of clarification and elaboration.

+In classical linear type theory, because of the ambidexterous context, proofs no longer can be described in terms of tree-shaped terms; instead, terms must be represented as an acyclic graph.

+Classical linear type theory no longer has canonical forms in general, and intermediate reductions (applications of cut) no longer necessarily have representations as terms.
+(TODO: Verify.)
+However, interestingly, closed terms and coterms which correspond with types in (dual) intuitionistic type theory (i.e. no `⅋` or resp. `⊗` or `¬`) *still keep their canonical forms*!

+This is because of how we assign computational semantics to LEM and NC.
+Terms of `A ⅋ B` or `A ⊗ B` correspond semantically with threads and synchronous messaging (or coroutines).
+Types correspond with channels. `lem : ⊢ ¬A ⅋ A` creates two threads and a channel `¬A ⅋ A` which they use to communicate. `nc : ¬A ⊗ A ⊢` sends a message of type `A` (represented like a term) to the channel `¬A`, or alternatively, a message of type `¬A` (represented like a coterm) to the channel `A`.
+More generally, you can use an eliminator (resp. constructor) to reduce a type `¬A` (resp. `A`) to a smaller type without satisfying the entire channel all at once, so messages are synchronous.
+If a type contains negations, it represents a back-and-forth synchronous communication between the threads instead of entirely unidirectional.
+Dependent types can be understood as messages whose content depends on previous messages, which is how message-passing usually works in practice.

+Anyway, because of linearity, you cannot simply *discard* a `¬A` introduced by LEM.
+If a `¬A` does not occur in the type of a closed (co)term, then that means it necessarily has been satisfied, and the corresponding thread has terminated and fully produced a value of type `A`.
+Thus, if a (co)term does not contain any `¬A` constructed in this manner, it may be understood as single-threaded and be fully determined according to the appropriate (dual) intuitionistic interpretation.

+I would strongly suggest reading up on the game semantics and resource semantics of classical linear type theory, and additionally the pi calculus to get an intuition for how this works.

+In classical linear type theory, implications are equivalent to `⊗` and `⅋` together with `¬`, and in this way collapse.
+(TODO: Verify.)

+### Classical (Structural) Type Theory
+TODO: This is a stub.

+In classical (structural) type theory, proofs can no longer be described in terms of tree-like terms.
+Terms no longer necessarily reduce to canonical forms at all;
+we may still apply the trick about message passing used by classical linear type theory to get *many* applications of LEM and NC to reduce, which is helpful for working with dependent types, but it no longer always works.

+In general, proofs in classical type theory represent mere evidence.

+### The Relationship Between Type Theories
+Proofs in basic type theory:
+* Any proof in the form `Γ ⊢ x : A` is a proof in intuitionistic type theory.
+* Any proof in the form `x : A ⊢ Δ` is a proof in dual intuitionistic type theory.
+* Any proof in the form `Γ ⊢ Δ` is a proof in classical type theory.
+* Any proof of the form `Γ ⊢ x₁ : A₁, ...` is a proof of `Γ ⊢ A₁ ⊕ ...` in structural intuitionistic type theory.
+(TODO: Verify.)
+* Any proof of the form `x₁ : A₁, ... ⊢ Δ` is a proof of `A₁ & ... ⊢ Δ` in dual intuitionistic type theory.
+(TODO: Verify.)

+Proofs in (dual) intuitionistic type theory (TODO: verify):
+* Any proof of the form `Γ ⊢ x : A` in intuitionistic type theory is a proof of `x : ¬A ⊢ ¬Γ` in dual intuitionistic type theory.
+* Any proof of the form `x : A ⊢ Δ` in dual intuitionistic type theory is a proof of `¬Δ ⊢ x : ¬A` in intuitionistic type theory.
+* Any proof in (dual) intuitionistic type theory is a proof in classical type theory.
+* TODO: Specific proofs in (dual) intuitionistic type theory should correspond with eliminators (constructors) in the dual theory.
+Perhaps, in fact, eliminators (constructors) could be *defined* as a special case of the translation from the dual theory?

+Proofs in classical linear type theory (TODO: figure out the details & verify):
+* Many proofs of the form `Γ ⊢ x : A`, especially where `Γ` contains neither `⅋` nor `¬`, correspond with proofs in intuitionistic type theory.
+* Dually for dual intuitionistic logic.

+Proofs in substructural type theories in general:
+* Any proof in a substructural type theory is a proof in the corresponding structural type theory.

+TODO: A logic `A` which is strictly stronger than a logic `B` may be embedded into `B` by introducing a modality connective or implication connective (reflecting the entailment of `A`) and restricting the way `A`-implication can influence proofs in `B` (for example, classical logic embedded into intuitionistic logic must be placed in a proof-irrelevant box such as Prop or propositional truncation, where it is restricted to acting as mere evidence).
+However, this is a result of the framework, not realizability.

 ## Term Syntax